18 Newsletter Templates and Tips on Performance

 Revealing tweaks that resonate with your audience requires a lot of testing and improvements.
 Although it’s time-consuming and never brings unambiguous results, that’s what marketers do daily.

 However, some help in improving email engagement can be found.
-Check out the following hints on how to improve your email campaign engagement.
+Check out the following hints on how to improve your campaign engagement including videos and gifs into emails and other hacks.

 1. Include Video